What’s Most Important is the Summer Camp Medical Technician: Who Are They? And Can They Ensure Your Kids Safety?

 Some Handy Contents

-The role can apply to a wide range of possible qualifications, from First Aid Certified staff all the way up to a practicing MD.
-They are the only staffers or volunteers who are permitted to be alone with your kids.
+At Summer Camps, the Medical Technician role can apply to a wide range of possible qualifications, from basic First Aid Certified staff all the way up to a practicing MD.
+They are the ONLY staffers or volunteers who are permitted to be alone with your kids.

 The average week had around 60 to 80 daily dosages to manage, organize, administer, and record.
 As well as several allergy concerns that would require light monitoring.
 This was actually the easy part of the camp sessions, as eventually, it becomes a matter of auto-pilot with the right organization and process.